Legislation is in Response to the “Boycott, Divestment, Sanctions” Movement against Israel

 “The BDS movement is an attempt to punish and isolate Israel, who has been a long-standing ally of the United States and a cooperative partner with New Jersey,” said Schaer (D-Bergen), Chair of the Assembly Budget Committee.
 “Our multi-billion dollar pension fund is a formidable disincentive for those considering boycotting Israel.”

-The law (A-925) requires the State Investment Council and the Director of the Division of Investment to take appropriate action to divest any investment held in violation of the prohibition.
-Under the law, progress reports by the division regarding these divestments are required.
+The bill (A-925) also requires the State Investment Council and the Director of the Division of Investment to take appropriate action to divest any investment held in violation of the prohibition.
+Under the bill, progress reports by the division regarding these divestments are required.

 “This move sends a message that we stand with Israel as partners in support of freedom and democracy and we will not remain willfully silent as others attempt to isolate and persecute her financially,” said Pinkin (D-Middlesex).